Search for a tool

 Example: '01, 10,11,10,01 becomes AKIKA', if the number of letters is not even, complete with an initial H or HAKIKA

-When Bibi-binary code was invented ?
+When was Bibi-binary code invented?

-A patent has been set in 1968 by Robert Lapointe.
+A patent FR1569028 has been set in 1968 by Robert Lapointe, known as Boby Lapointe.

 Source code

 dCode retains ownership of the "Bibi-binary Code" source code.
-Any algorithm for the "Bibi-binary Code" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Bibi-binary Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Bibi-binary Code" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Bibi-binary Code" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Bibi-binary Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Bibi-binary Code" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.